 The survey is designed to cover firms in all sizes.
-Although the survey is not a census, the sample is designed to be representative of the population of all firms.
+Although the survey is not a census, the sample is intended to be representative of the population of all firms.
 Although all the firms with fifty or more employees are surveyed with certainty, firms with less than fifty employees are sampled with varying probability depending on such factors as industry affiliation or employee size.
 The government does not release the sampling probability for each industry-size cell.

-The data used for our analysis are as follows.
-The employment ( $L$ ) is "total regular employees (Answer No. 4)" in the number count.
+The used data are as follows.
+The employment ( $L$ ) is "total regular employees (Answer No. 4)" in the head number count.
 The output, $Q$ , is "sales value (No. 11)," as no data on value-added are reported.
 The capital, $K$ , is "tangible fixed asset (No.47)."
-Since no data of costs or input purchases are available in the survey, this paper uses "sales and general administration (SGA) expenses" (No.20) as a proxy for human skills, $H$ .
+Since no data of costs or input purchases are available, "sales and general administration (SGA) expenses" (No.20) is used as a proxy for human skills, $H$ .
 All the values, except $L$ , are reported in million yen.
 Table 2 classifies firms with foreign outsourcing values positive, even including less than one million yen, as "foreign outsourcing firms," and firms explicitly answering no foreign outsourcing or no response as "firms with no foreign outsourcing."
 The same classification is applied to domestic outsourcing firms.